odea-project/qAlgorithms/report/discussion_tests.md

 of the measurement.
 This relevance could be estimated over the proximity to a bin which did not contain any features, which would de-priorise features still affected by void-time effluent.
+The degree to which such a method is oversensitive could be reduced by Implementing different warning levels with independent criteria.

 For being useful tools in decisionmaking, the control chart must also include critical values for out of control situations.
 These should be identified systematically by provoking cases that produce the smallest error which invalidates the measurement.

+Finding the root cause of detected problems purely through analysing the data is unlikely to work for cases which do not result from an error in the processing pipeline.
+Here is a possible application for machine learning systems, which are trained on a relevant subset of the processing data and then used once an out of control situation occurs.
+For this approach to be viable, it must be established that all used variables are largely independent of

 # Expansions to qAlgorithms
 Data visualisation is currently (19.08.2024) not implemented for qAlgorithms.